Dvesck/Dvesck/README.md

  Java and Spring developer focused on building reliable and well-structured solutions.
 I enjoy working on projects that prioritize performance, clarity, and long-term maintainability.
 ---
-## 🧠 What I Do
--   🧩 Clean architecture & system design

----

 ## 🔨 Tech Stack
 <img